skit-ai/sentinel/docs/config-spec.md

 - `data_url`: S3 path of the dataframe.
 - `export`: Report exporting methods.
   - `slack`:
-    - `webhook_url`: Slack webhook for the channel to post report in.
+    - `channel_name`: Slack channel name to post report in.
   - `email`: This feature is not yet supported.
     - `ids`: List of email ids to send reports to.